 In the last above mentioned research, the researchers assume boys in particular cannot participate in sports such as baseball and consequently often suffer a painful loss of social status.

 Many schools take special measures against bullying and some go through great lengths indeed.
 Yet it’s important to realize general measures may not be enough for children on the spectrum.
 A strong case for specific attention is made in The Autism Toolbox for regular schools.

-Unfortunately ‘cyberbullying’ is becoming more widespread every day, and does target those on the spectrum.
-Unfortunately this particular evil is beyond the scope of these pages.
+Although ‘cyberbullying’ can have grave consequences and is becoming more widespread every day, it’s beyond the scope of these pages.